xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 :::

-### Get the operator related images to your image repository
+### Get the operator related images to your image registry

+The kubernetes cluster running in airgapped environment cannot download any image from public registry (such as docker.io, gcr.io, quay.io).
+The images need to be pushed to a image registry accessible to the kubernetes cluster.
+Create either a private image repository on your cloud provider or a local image repository that is accessible to the kubernetes cluster.

+#### Prerequisite Images
 Push the images according to your planned installation to your image repository.
-Following is the list of the images that you will need:
+For example, for version 23.3.5, following is the list of the images that you will need:

-- docker.io/xebialabs/xl-deploy:22.3.1
+- docker.io/xebialabs/xl-deploy:23.3.5
-- docker.io/xebialabs/deploy-task-engine:22.3.1
+- docker.io/xebialabs/deploy-task-engine:23.3.5
-- docker.io/xebialabs/central-configuration:22.3.1
+- docker.io/xebialabs/central-configuration:23.3.5
 - docker.io/xebialabs/tiny-tools:22.2.0
-- docker.io/xebialabs/deploy-operator:22.3.1
+- docker.io/xebialabs/deploy-operator:23.3.5
 - gcr.io/kubebuilder/kube-rbac-proxy:v0.8.0

 #### If you are using nginx include